-An Ncell Nepal sim card at Kathmandu Airport cost 110 NRS ($1) and can be bought when you fill out their registration form.
-For tourists there are 4 different Ncell prepaid sim cards available.
+An Ncell Nepal sim card at Kathmandu Airport cost 110 NRS ($1.2 USD) and can be bought after you fill out their registration form.
+For tourists there are a wide array of prepaid sim cards plans and data packages available:

 For longer stays a Nepal Telecom (NTC Namaste) is significantly cheaper and is more value for money, but again it comes with a limited 1GB per day restriction.

 In all honesty it is hard to decide which is the the best sim card for tourists at Kathmandu Airport in 2024!

 Another important factor to determine what is the best sim card at Kathmandu Airport is to consider the mobile data network coverage maps for Nepal in 2024.

 In some areas there is only a Nepal Telecom signal available, some areas only have an Ncell signal.
 For example I did the Langtang Valley Trekking for 10 days and there was only a Nepal Telecom signal available.

 For a complete overview of the 4G/LTE network coverage in Nepal check out my article about the best sim card for Nepal in 2024.